DaLexisX/cafeconnect_stores_redirect/README.md

-# Cafe Connect App Store Redirect
+# CAFE:CONNECT App Store Redirect

 A simple redirect page that automatically directs users to the appropriate app store based on their device type.